Merzasphor/MWSE/docs/source/types/tes3factionReaction.md

 ### `faction`

+*Read-only*.
 The faction whose reaction will be adjusted.

 **Returns**: